 Rabbits had become a stable diet of many Australians after they had been first brought here by the First Fleeters.
 The remote area of Botany was a renowed area for rabbits and a happy hunting ground.

 Back in the days of the old South Sydney rugby union club, some players were Rabbit-oh's.
 They would wear their jerseys while wheeling their carts from which they sold rabbits.
 They toured the streets of Redfern, Waterloo and Surry Hills selling their catch to the cry of Rabbit-Oh.
 The housewives would yell back their order.
-They would then turn up for training in blood and fur covered jerseys.
+Everyone ate rabbits back then.

 In the early days at a match at the Agricultural ground, supporters in the crowd released half a dozen rabbits onto the field prior to a big match and the rabbit was regarded as the unofficial mascot.
 Then again in the 1954 Grand Final a rabbit was once again released on the the field.